PriyavKaneria/202020-Eyesafe-Project/windows_executable/Instructions.md

 2. put both files in same folder.

+NOTE-: python with pywin32 and pyinstaller dependencies are required before you proceed on further steps.

 3. now click on run.bat file to start the service installation

 4. hurray! your service is installed and good to go whenever you want to run this service feel free to run "20-20-20-Eyesafe-project.exe" file inside dist folder.